-As a Psychology major, you are encouraged to take advantage of beyond the classroom opportunities.
+As a psychology major, you are encouraged to take advantage of beyond the classroom opportunities.
 You may choose to participate in special projects within the major, such as directed research, internships, cross-disciplinary study programs; or to take courses in related areas, such as educational studies, sociology, or biology.

 Internships are a great way to add to your graduate school application, some even require them of their applicants.